nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user**: Private School teachers, administrators.
+**Target user**: Secondary School Tuition teachers.

-**Value proposition**: Simplifies contact management by providing an all-in-one user-friendly interface for teachers/staff in private education institutions.
+**Value proposition**: Simplifies contact management by providing an all-in-one user-friendly interface for teachers in private education institutions.
 Ease their pain of manually tracking things like attendance and parents/students’ contact.

-**Target user profile 1**: Independent Private School Teachers
+**Target user profile 1**: Independent Secondary School Tuition Teachers

-* private school teachers, often working independently, managing their classes and responsibilities on their own.
+* secondary school teachers, often working independently, managing their classes and responsibilities on their own.
-* private school teachers who manage multiple classes of different levels
+* secondary school teachers who manage multiple classes of different levels
 * have a need to track and organise details of students and parents/guardians (e.g. phone numbers, emails, addresses)
 * have a need to efficiently access information regarding students and parents/guardians for communication during various situations (e.g. parent-teacher meetings, emergencies, administrative tasks, payment)
 * have a need to edit data regarding students and parents/guardians in case of updates

-**Target user profile 2**: Private School Teachers working under administrations
+**Target user profile 2**: Secondary School Tuition Teachers working under administrations

-* private school teachers who work alongside or under the supervision of education administrators or managers.
+* secondary school tuition teachers who work alongside or under the supervision of education administrators or managers.
-* private school teachers who manage multiple classes across various subjects
+* secondary school tuition teachers who manage multiple classes across various subjects
 * have a need to track and organise details of students (e.g. phone numbers, emails, addresses)
 * Parent/Guardian contacts are overseen by institution admin staff
 * have a need to efficiently access information regarding students for communication during various situations (e.g. emergencies, administrative tasks, class schedules)
 * have a need to edit data regarding students in case of updates

-**Target user profile 3**: Private Education Institution Managers

-* Managing the overall administration of the institution
-* have a need to track and organise details of students, parents/guardians, teachers and vendors (e.g. phone numbers, emails, addresses)
-* have a need to efficiently access information regarding students, parents/guardians, teachers and vendors for communication during various situations (e.g. parent-teacher meetings, emergencies, administrative tasks)
-* have a need to edit data regarding students, parents/guardians, teachers and vendors in case of updates in contact information

 ### User stories